CartoDB/raster-loader/CONTRIBUTING.md

 Raster Loader uses GitHub and git for version control.
 If you are new to git, you can learn more about it [here](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).

-Raster loader uses a Makefile to automate many aspects of the development process.
+Raster Loader uses a Makefile to automate many aspects of the development process.
 Using the Makefile requires that you have [GNU Make](https://www.gnu.org/software/make/) installed.